siliconvalley4u/MLImageRecognition/README.md

-# Import a CoreML Model and Classify Images Using Different Models
+# Import a Machine Learning Model (Core ML) and Classify Images Using Different Models for iOS app

-## Using a CoreML Model in Xamarin
+## Using a Core ML

 Modern machine-learning generally relies on very large multi-dimensional arrays, arranged in complex graphs.
 These models are the result of their own development process.
-CoreML does not have APIs for developing or training models, only for consuming them.
+Core ML (https://developer.apple.com/documentation/coreml) does not have APIs for developing or training models, only for consuming them.

 Apple has defined a file format, .mlmodel, that stores the technique description and metadata, the graph structure, and the values in a single file.
 To use that model in a program, it must be compiled with a special tool and the